SickChill/SickChill.Wiki/FAQ's-and-Fixes.md

 ```

-**Note:** in the first two commands you should change _“sickchill”_ name to _“sickrage”_ if you are removing the previous/other version.
+**Note:** in the first two commands you should change _“sickchill”_ name to _“sickchill”_ if you are removing the previous/other version.

 ## Post Processing shows a negative time